iamvickyav/interview-preparation/Concepts/one-liner-learnings.md

 * Repository class in Spring Boot JPA is a concept from Domain Driven Design.

-* Domain Model - It encapsulates Domain Knowledge, Domain Rules, Processes, Constraints, Behaviour and State changes
+* Domain Model - It encapsulates Domain Knowledge, Domain Rules, Processes, Constraints, Behaviour and State changes.
+Domain model has to be pure and framework agnostic as possible

 * Building Blocks for Domain Model - Entities, Value Objects, Repositories, Aggregates, Factories, Domain Services